Darthspider360/BandAid/README.md

 - Copilot for design and coding support
 - Canva for some images (mentioned above)
 - istock Photo for an image (mentioned above)
+- BACP for the information provided in the services section
 - HTML & CSS Validator
 - Devtools Lighthouse
 - AutoPrifix